Exodus-Privacy/website/README.md

 - [Install Hugo](https://gohugo.io/getting-started/installing) (compatible versions: >=0.40, <= 0.54)
 - Fork the Exodus Privacy website repository
 - Start the development web server

 ```
 git clone https://github.com/<your user>/website.git
 cd website
 hugo server -D
 ```

-- Go to http://localhost:1313 to see and navigate on the website
+- Go to <http://localhost:1313> to see and navigate on the website
 - Make your changes and push them to your repository
 - Create a Pull Request (PR)

+Please note that our Markdown files must comply with [mardownlint](https://github.com/DavidAnson/markdownlint) (see [.markdownlint.json](./.markdownlint.json) for our custom configuration).

 ## License